Aleppo: Syrian government makes big gains

 Story highlights

-- Southeastern Aleppo neighborhood now in government hands: reports
+- Southeastern Aleppo neighborhood now in government hands, reports say

-(CNN)Syrian government forces and their allies made significant gains in east Aleppo Monday morning.
+(CNN)Syrian government forces and their allies made significant gains in east Aleppo on Monday.

 Ismail Abdallah, a member of the Syrian Civil Defence, also called the White Helmets, told CNN that al-Fardous neighborhood has been captured by Syrian government forces, while some areas of resistance remain in parts of the city.